solana-foundation/developer-content/developers/guides/solang/getting-started.md

 ## Smart Contract Overview

 Next, let’s go over the starter code beginning with the contract itself.
-Within your project's `./solidity` directory, you’ll find the following contract below:
+Within your project's `./solidity` directory, you’ll find the following contract below, which includes:

 The contract includes: